Data management#

 Spreadsheets#

-Spreadsheets are not suitable for storage of data (or statistics production and modelling processes).
-Issues when using spreadsheets for data storage include:
+Do not use spreadsheets for storage of data (or statistics production and modelling processes).
+Using spreadsheets to store data introduces problems like these:

-• Multiple users can’t work with a single spreadsheet file at once.
+Multiple users can’t work with a single spreadsheet file at once, or risk complex versioning clashes which can be hard to resolve.

 See the European Spreadsheet Risks Interest Group document spreadsheet related errors and their consequences for more information.